What are Ukraine’s rare earth minerals, where are they and what will the deal with Trump involve?

 But the deal will not include the US security guarantees keenly sought after by Kyiv.

-On Sunday, Mr Zelensky pushed back against the Trump administration’s demands for billions in Ukrainian natural resources as part of the minerals deal.
-“I am not signing something that 10 generations of Ukrainians will have to repay,” Mr Zelensky had said, indicating that negotiations would continue.
+“I am not signing something that 10 generations of Ukrainians will have to repay,” Mr Zelensky had said.

-Despite this, negotiations intensified in recent days, with Ukraine’s parliament speaker, Ruslan Stefanchuk, saying that Kyiv aimed to conclude the deal by 24 February, marking the third anniversary of Russia’s full-scale invasion.
+Despite this, negotiations intensified in the days that followed, and it was soon announced that a preliminary agreement had been reached and that Mr Zelensky would travel to Washington to sign the deal.

-Mr Trump suggested on Monday the deal was close to completion.
-“In fact, [Mr Zelensky] may come in this week or next week to sign the agreement, which would be nice,” he said.
+Mr Trump suggested earlier this week that the deal was close to completion, hinting at Mr Zelensky’s upcoming visit.

 The US president announced earlier that the war-torn country was on board with his plan.
 “We're telling Ukraine they have very valuable rare earths,” Mr Trump said.